syncfusion-content/ej2-grid-docs/ej2-javascript/grid/pdf-export/export-multiple-grids.md

 # Export multiple grids in ##Platform_Name## Grid control

 PDF export provides an option for exporting multiple grids to same file.
-In this exported document, each grid will be exported to new page of document in same file.
+Multiple grids can be exported by providing their `IDs` in the `exportGrids` property of grid.

+## Same page

+To export the grids in same page, define `multipleExport.type` as `AppendToPage` in `exportProperties`.
+It also have an option to provide blank space between the grids.
+These blank space can be defined by using  `multipleExport.blankSpace`.

 {% if page.publishingplatform == "typescript" %}